Indianadjones/CSS-my-site/README.md

 -Description

-The portfolio website is designed to provide visitors with information about Nelson Almeida, his background, skills, and how to get in touch with him.
+The portfolio website is designed to provide visitors with information me, my background, my skills, and how to get in touch with me.
 It consists of the following sections:

-Top Container: Displays a cloud image, Nelson's name, a catchphrase, and a mountain image.
+Top Container: Displays a cloud image, name, a catchphrase, and a mountain image.

-Middle Container: This contains Nelson's profile information, including a profile picture, a brief introduction, and his skills.
+Middle Container: This contains  profile information, including a profile picture, a brief introduction, and my skills.

-Contact Me: Provides information on how to get in touch with Nelson and mentions various activities he's interested in.
+Contact Me: Provides information on how to contact me and mentions various activities I am interested in.

-Bottom Container: Includes links to Nelson's LinkedIn and Twitter profiles, as well as a placeholder for a personal website link.
+Bottom Container: Includes links to my LinkedIn and Twitter profiles and a placeholder for a personal website link.

 File Structure